What about Poland?

 Long Term Orientation

-This dimension describes howevery society has to maintain some links with its own past while dealing with the challenges of the present and future, and societies prioritise these two existential goals differently.
-Normative societies who score low on this dimension, for example, prefer to maintain time-honoured traditions and norms while viewing societal change with suspicion.
-Those with a culture which scores high, on the other hand, take a more pragmatic approach: they encourage thrift and efforts in modern education as a way to prepare for the future.
+This dimension describes how every society has to maintain some links with its own past while dealing with the challenges of the present and future, and societies prioritise these two existential goals differently.
+Normative societies, which score low on this dimension, for example, prefer to maintain time-honoured traditions and norms while viewing societal change with suspicion.
+Those with a culture, which scores high, on the other hand, take a more pragmatic approach: they encourage thrift and efforts in modern education as a way to prepare for the future.

 Poland's low score of 38 in this dimension means that it is more normative than pragmatic.
 People in such societies have a strong concern with establishing the absolute Truth; they are normative in their thinking.
 They exhibit great respect for traditions, a relatively small propensity to save for the future, and a focus on achieving quick results.

-With a low score of 29, Polish culture is one of restraint.
-Societies with a low score in this dimension have a tendency to cynicism and pessimism.
-Also, in contrast to indulgent societies, restrained societies do not put much emphasis on leisure time and control the gratification of their desires.
-People with this orientation have the perception that their actions are restrained by social norms and feel that indulging themselves is somewhat wrong.
+With a low score of 29, Polish culture is one of Restraint.
+Societies with a low score on this dimension have a tendency to cynicism and pessimism.
+Also, in contrast to Indulgent societies, Restrained societies do not put much emphasis on leisure time and control the gratification of their desires.
+People with this orientation have the perception that their actions are Restrained by social norms and feel that indulging themselves is somewhat wrong.

 Scores of countries marked with an asterisk (*) are - partially or fully - based on an educated guess derived from data representing similar countries in combination with our practitioner experience.
 The scores for these country are not derived from proper comparative academic research.
 For the list of official scores see Geert Hofstede's private website.